Scopique/sadi/README.md

 [SHIPNAME] can be the ship's model (Constellation, Aurora) or a variant (Black, MR).
 It cannot be a full name (Constellation Taurus).
 Subsequent searches for the same model, whether by the original user or other users, will return the next variant in the list.
 When all variants have been returned, the list will loop back to the first.

+_Search variations_

+These shorthand switch variations allow for quicker input, and canbe used for advanced searching.

+* -n: Query by the name of the ship.
+Same as !sadi ship [SHIPNAME]
+* -m: Query my manufacturer name.
+* -r: Query by ship's assigned role.
+* -t: Query by ship type.

 __!sadi system [SYSTEM_NAME]__

 This searches the API for information about the provided star system.
 At the time of this update, there is only one playable system available (Stanton), although it seems that there are a lot of systems in the database.

+You can use the _-s_ switch in place of _system_ in the command for shorthand.

+__!sadi object [OBJECT NAME]__

+This command will search the API for an _object_ by name.
+An object in the API data refers to planets, stations, outposts, landing zones, etc. The success of this command will depend on the data backing the API, and at the time of this posting, the data was incomplete.

+You can use the _-o_ switch in place of _object_ in the command shorthand.

 ## Admin Functions